Everything you need to know and probably a bit more

-All participants are allowed assistance from a volunteer, race staff or medical personnel at the checkpoint(s).
-Racers are still expected to be completely self sufficient and should not expect hydration/fuel at checkpoints.
+All participants are allowed assistance from a volunteer, race staff or medical personnel at the checkpoint(s)/ Aid Station(s)

 You must start and finish the race with everything you plan to carry, no littering or leaving anything behind on the course.
 There are no food drops or locations to leave anything behind or pick up, if you started the race with it you must finish the race with it.

-Littering on the course is frowned upon and will result in immediate disqualification and bad karma to follow
+Littering on the course will result in immediate disqualification.

-If your evacuation from the course is needed in the event of an emergency any and all costs incurred are your responsibility.
-If you feel as though this could be a risk make sure you have sufficient coverage to allow for such an expense.
-This may include but is not limited to ground crew rescue, helicopter rescue, RCMP, search costs etc.
+If evacuation from the course is needed in the event of an emergency, any and all costs incurred are your responsibility.
+This may include, but is not limited to ground crew rescue, helicopter rescue, RCMP, search costs etc.

 All finishers will be branded with a Minotaur tattoo immediately after crossing the finish line, ok, that’s not true, but credit to you for reading the rules and regulations!

-Naturally presented hazards such as, but not limited to, landslides, inclement weather, lightening, rock fall, forest fire and/or forest closure may result in course modification and/or seizure of the event.
-This is an accepted risk of participation, no refunds and/or future credits are applied in such a case
+Naturally presented hazards such as, but not limited to, landslides, inclement weather, lightening, rock fall, may result in course modification and/or cessation of the event.
+This is an accepted risk of participation, no refunds and/or future credits are applied in such a case.

 Depending on final course and weather conditions race officials may require participants to carry additional mandatory gear on race morning.
 Be sure to arrive with it in case we enforce the extra gear on race morning.
-This may include but not be limited to the following: Waterproof jacket, Warm hat/Toque, Gloves, Cell Phone, Headlamp
+Additional extra items include: Cell Phone, Headlamp, Helmet, Bearspray

-Any and all questions about the rules and regulation must be questioned to the Race Director, the Race Director is the final authority on enforcing the rules and regulations.
+Any and all questions about the rules and regulations must be questioned to the Race Director, the Race Director is the final authority on enforcing the rules and regulations.